codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 ## Implementing with RecyclerView

 We can also use a similar approach with the [[RecyclerView|Using-the-RecyclerView]] by defining an interface `EndlessRecyclerViewScrollListener` that requires an `onLoadMore()` method to be implemented.
 The [LayoutManager](http://developer.android.com/reference/android/support/v7/widget/RecyclerView.LayoutManager.html), which is responsible in the RecyclerView for rendering where items should be positioned and manages scrolling, provides information about the current scroll position relative to the adapter.
-For this reason, we need to pass an instance of what LayoutManager is being used to collect the necessary information to ascertain when to load more data:
+For this reason, we need to pass an instance of what LayoutManager is being used to collect the necessary information to ascertain when to load more data.

+### Using with LinearLayoutManager

 ```java
 import android.support.v7.widget.LinearLayoutManager;